EducationalTestingService/skll/doc/utilities.rst

 skll_convert
 ------------
-Convert between .jsonlines, .megam, and .tsv formats.
-In the future this will be expanded to replace other conversions scripts.
+Convert between .arff, .csv., .jsonlines, .megam, and .tsv formats.
+In the future this will be expanded to add support for libsvm files as well to eliminate the need for a separate ``megam_to_libsvm`` script.

 summarize_results
 -----------------